Step 1: Application Guide

 Applicants must have an academic or a vocational goal

 as well as a career goal, including a specific school they plan to attend.
 Applicants must enclose a copy of the desired school’s statement of standard costs for tuition, books, lab supplies, and mandatory fees from the school’s website or financial aid office.
-If applying for more than one school, include standard costs from all potential schools
+If applying for more than one school, include standard costs from all potential schools.

 Once receiving the Baer Reintegration Scholarship, winners are encouraged to continue their educational pursuits and reapply for the program annually until they have achieved their educational goal.
 Past winners will receive top consideration as long as current academic records and rehabilitative/ reintegration efforts reflect dedication and commitment to an academic or a vocational goal, as well as to a career goal.
 Upon reapplication, past winners must enclose a current grade report, a recommendation form from a psychiatrist or prescribing authority, a signed Personal Consent & Release Form, and a reconfirmation of your goals and academic hours completed/remaining to fulfill your degree requirements.
+If a returning scholar is reapplying towards new degree, they must submit a completely new application.

 INDEPENDENT JUDGING PANEL